-- (2) Regarding growth and population projections for the affected area, the Commission determines: - a) The service area consists of predominantly developed residential land use and commercial land use and is projected to experience growth of by 3,300 persons or 12.8% by the year 2030. - (3) Regarding financial ability of agencies to provide services, the Commission determines: - a) The Mid-Peninsula Water District sets rates to cover the cost of service, including capital costs and increasing wholesale water costs associated with significant San Francisco Public Utilities Commission seismic infrastructure improvements. - (4) In regard to status of, and opportunities for, shared facilities, the Commission determines: - a) The District serves areas receiving service from the City of Belmont and County of San Mateo offering potential opportunities for partnering or sharing resources or facilities. - (5) Regarding accountability for community service needs, including governmental structure and operational efficiencies, the Commission determines: - a) The District is governed by a locally elected board that meets monthly, posts the District agenda at District offices and in the community and maintains a website informing the public of District services and activities including water conservation programs. - b) Opportunities exist for the District and the City of Belmont to evaluate potential benefits to ratepayers that would result from the establishment of the District as a subsidiary district of the City of Belmont or transfer of the water system to CalWater.
+- (2) Regarding growth and population projections for the affected area, the Commission determines: - a) The service area consists of predominantly developed residential land use and commercial land use and is projected to experience growth of by 3,300 persons or 12.8% by the year 2030.
+The District is in the process of updating the Urban Water Management Plan, which will include updated population data and growth projections. - (3) Regarding financial ability of agency to provide services, the Commission determines: - a) The Mid-Peninsula Water District sets rates to cover the cost of service, including capital costs and increasing wholesale water costs associated with significant San Francisco Public Utilities Commission seismic infrastructure improvements. - (4) In regard to status of, and opportunities for, shared facilities, the Commission determines: - a) The District serves areas receiving service from the City of Belmont and County of San Mateo offering potential opportunities for partnering or sharing resources or facilities. - (5) Regarding accountability for community service needs, including governmental structure and operational efficiencies, the Commission determines: - a) The District is governed by a locally elected board that meets monthly, posts the District agenda at District offices and in the community and maintains a website informing the public of District services and activities including water conservation programs. - b) Opportunities exist for the District and the City of Belmont to evaluate potential benefits to ratepayers that would result from the establishment of the District as a subsidiary district of the City of Belmont or transfer of the water system to CalWater.